vinlin24/hashmap/README.md

   * Getting used to not having direct access to object-oriented mechanisms.
   * Writing functions that mimic the underlying behavior of object-oriented mechanisms, like passing the reference to the object to operate on as the first argument.
   * Encapsulating getter/setter behavior with functions, even if they are a simple read/write on a `struct` field or a pointer dereference.
 This makes code more future-proof and maintainable with a consistent interface.
   * Having a good separation of **interface** and **implementation**.
-In `hashmap.h`, I define a `Hashmap` interface I want to expose including only functions intended for the end-user as well as any necessary `#include` dependencies and forward declarations.
+In `hashmap.h`, I define a `Hashmap` interface I want to expose including only functions intended for the end-user.
 All helper functions and types that users of a `Hashmap` need not worry about are defined only in `hashmap.c`.
   * Writing good documentation.
-For example, if data is dynamically allocated and requires the caller to `free()` it later, that should be well noted in the relevant type or function documentation comments.\* Some practice on writing good a `Makefile` for better development flow.
+For example, if data is dynamically allocated and requires the caller to `free()` it later, that should be well noted in the relevant type or function documentation comments.
+  * Some practice on writing good a `Makefile` for better development flow.
 Notably, I learned some useful Makefile mechanisms like the `$(wildcard)` function, the `%.c` syntax for pattern-matching, and the `$(SOURCES:.c=.o)` trick for declaring a list of object files from their corresponding source file names.
 I also had a refresher on special Makefile variables like `$@` and `$^`.

 * Debugging
   * Some practice with using GDB for low-level debugging, including using **watchpoints** and the `condition` function to execute code until a variable holds a certain value.